xwmx/nb/README.md

-Items can be edited within a terminal or GUI browser using the `edit` link on the item page or by opening the item with `nb browse --edit` / `nb browse -e`, which automatically resizes the form to fit the current terminal window:
+Items can be edited within a terminal or GUI browser using the `edit` link on the item page or by opening the item with `nb browse --edit` / `nb br -e`, which automatically resizes the form to fit the current terminal window:

 ```bash